davidcana/zzRouter/README.md

 Options in upper case are not recommended to be customized, but do it if you know what you are doing:

-* pagePrefix ('!').
+* PAGE_PREFIX ('!').
 The prefix used in the URL for an internal page preceded by **#**.
 So if a page URL is https://mySpaApp.org/sample.html then the URL for an internal page **links** would be https://mySpaApp.org/sample.html#!links.
 * PAGE_ID_HOME ('[home]').
 The id/path used for the home page.
 * PAGE_ID_404_ERROR ('[404]').
 The id/path used for the 404 error page.
 * EVENT_PRE_INIT ('preInit').
 The name of the preInit event.